dd32/td-gh-ex/readme.txt

 Please note that changing the colors of the theme can affect accessibility.

 == Change log ==
+Version 2.2, 2015-12-10
+Added a second sidebar for the front page.
+Note: this replaces the options to show and hide the sidebar.
+Added an alt text option to the highlight images.
+Added the css class "highlight-img" to the highlight images (for those who wishes to make changes).
+Added an option to hide the meta information on search results.
+Added a font option.
+Updated the documentation and language file.

 Version 2.1, 2015-06-05
 Removed the example highlights.
 (They caused more issues than their worth =) ) Added defaults to the header background image position.